eavc/thompson-calculus-made-easy-trans_ES/README.md

 In the century since its publication, _Calculus Made Easy_ has instructed and inspired legendary men such as [Richard Feynman](http://en.wikipedia.org/wiki/Richard_Feynman) and [Morris Kline](http://en.wikipedia.org/wiki/Morris_Kline).

-The book is in the public domain in the US.

 Credit for the [English edition of this ebook](http://www.gutenberg.org/ebooks/33283), published in June 2012, goes to Paula Appling, Don Bindner, Chris Curnow, and Andrew D. Hwang, members of Project Gutenberg's [Online Distributed Proofreading Team](http://www.pgdp.net), upon which this translation is based.

-This translation is released under the [Project Gutenberg Ebook License](www.gutenberg.org/license).
+The original book is in the public domain in the US, and this translation is released under the [Project Gutenberg Ebook License](www.gutenberg.org/license).

 As this is a work in progress, collaboration is encouraged.
 Please do get in touch should you want to contribute to this project.